University of Texas at San Antonio College of Liberal and Fine Arts: Music

+In September 2022, the UTSA Department of Music was rechristened as the UTSA School of Music.
+The shift into a school from a department is an outcome of the COLFA Tactical Visioning Process that began in 2021 and presents a more accurate representation of how the program has evolved since its founding in 1974.

+The school has over 60 faculty members serving over 300 music majors and dance minors, as well as additional students from across the university who participate in music and dance courses as electives.

-The University of Texas at San Antonio houses a collection of records from the Music Department.
-The collection spans the years 1975 through 2006 and includes programs of recitals and concerts of the faculty and students of the UTSA Music Department.
+The University of Texas at San Antonio houses a collection of records from the UTSA School of Music.
+The collection spans the years 1975 through 2006 and includes programs of recitals and concerts of the faculty and students of the UTSA School of Music.
 Also included are black-and-white photographs of various performances and events.